 A. The Telecel Group (Continued)

-- (i) The purchase consideration refers to the nominal value of the Mobile Cash Paraguay SA shares that were delivered in exchange of the 272 shares issued by Telecel, without considering the PYG 6 million cash contribution that completed the value of the capital increase. - (ii) The excess of the fair value of the net identifiable assets acquired, over the consideration transferred is recorded as equity contribution under 'Other reserves' considering the transaction as a business combination under common control.
+(v) The excess of the fair value of the net identifiable assets acquired, over the consideration transferred has been recorded as equity contribution under 'Other reserves' considering the transaction is a business combination under common control.